 This mass is a uterine fibroid.

-- Hormones – two reproductive hormones, estrogen and progesterone, may promote the growth of uterine fibroids.
-This may have something to do with the fact that these hormones play a direct role in preparing the lining of the uterus for pregnancy
+Two reproductive hormones, estrogen and progesterone, may promote the growth of uterine fibroids.
+This may have something to do with the fact that these hormones play a direct role in preparing the lining of the uterus for pregnancy each month.

 How are uterine fibroids detected?

 Some uterine fibroids may never be detected, but larger fibroids or those that cause symptoms are often felt during a pelvic exam or seen on an imaging test, like an ultrasound.

 Most fibroids don’t cause any symptoms, so they often go undetected.
 If you do have symptoms, you may experience:

 - Longer than normal menstrual cycles (more than a week).

 - Pelvic pain